Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 We then evaluated each design component’s impact.
 Our UX/UI team assisted by offering valuable insights on user flow, accessibility, and email marketing trends that could be integrated.

-Armed with these learnings, I developed a design system using Sketch.
-This involved consolidating variations of design components into defined styles, along with introducing more thoughtful elements.
+Armed with these learnings, I developed an email design system using Sketch.
+This involved consolidating variations of design molecules into defined styles, and pre-templating best performing layouts.

 • Promo emails to communicate all sale types and offers.
 3 template options.